What is Parliamentary Procedure/Parliamentary Law?

 The American Institute of Parliamentarians (AIP) has two levels of credentials also, but no membership exam.
 The Certified Parliamentarian (CP) credential is obtained first and the Certified Professional Parliamentarian (CPP) is the highest credential obtained in the AIP.
 AIP focuses on all parliamentary authorities including RONR, AIP Standard Code, Cannon, and Demeter.
 AIP credentialed members that have obtained the CP-T or CPP-T have passed courses to become a recognized Teacher of parliamentary procedure.

-- Teach parliamentary procedure workshops
+- Teach parliamentary procedure workshops on RONR and AIPSC

 - Teach basics of RONR; option to culminate in NAP membership exam